The Institute for Excellence in Writing provides a unique program based on two key ingredients: structure and style.

 With familiarity and repetition of the dress-ups, sentence openers, and decorations, students can begin to add further sophistication to their writing by learning advanced rhetorical techniques.

-By consistently working through the nine structural models each year, students begin to accumulate a toolbox full of useful techniques when faced with a writing assignment from any source.
-Whether preparing for standardized testing or college entrance essays, whether writing a letter to grandma or the editor, whether taking notes to study for an exam or working through the elements of the classical progymnasmata, the synthesis of IEW’s structural models and stylistic techniques adequately, peacefully, and thoroughly prepare students for writing in the academic or business world.
+By working through the nine structural models, students begin to accumulate a toolbox full of useful techniques when faced with a writing assignment from any source.
+Whether beginning to write as an elementary student or preparing for standardized testing, whether writing a letter to grandma or the editor, whether taking notes to study for an exam or working through the elements of the classical progymnasmata, the synthesis of IEW’s structural models and stylistic techniques creates a fantastic foundation for the budding writer.